• Skip to primary navigation

 Whether you fry them or bake them in the oven, throw some salt on top, or perhaps some grated cheese, French fries work wonders.

-Now, this particular recipe goes even further because it infuses the duck flavors into potatoes.
+Now, this particular recipe goes even further because it infuses the duck flavors into potatoes - a technique that pairs well with duck a l'orange side suggestions.

 Forget about oil for your fries - get some duck fat, and you will be rewarded with some crispy fries and unique flavors.